kaoutherabrougui/tech-portfolio/docs/about.md

 - Simulation experiments and results collection and drawing initiated through the Perl scripting language.

-### Master in Computer Science, University of Ottawa, Ottawa, Ontario, 2006
+### Master's in Computer Science, University of Ottawa, Ottawa, Ontario, 2006
 - Quality of Service and Fault Tolerant Distributed Channel Allocation Protocols for Wireless and Mobile Networks.